-Take a look at some reasons why paying to protect your identity is worth it:
+Let’s take a look at some reasons why paying to protect your identity is worth it:

-1. The cost is minimal
+1. The Cost is Minimal

 Monthly prices are generally less than you’d pay for one take-out dinner, but it can help you avoid more costly problems that could arise.
 When you consider that fraudsters made off with $16 billion in 2016, as per Javelin, it’s a small price to pay.